grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Grafana doesn’t use Prometheus as its default alert generator because Grafana Alerting needs to work with many other data sources in addition to Prometheus.

-However, Grafana can also use Prometheus as alert generator and external alertmanagers.
+However, Grafana can also use Prometheus as an alert generator as well as external Alertmanagers.
 For more information about how to use distinct alerting systems, refer to the [Grafana alert rule types][alert-rules].

 ## Design your Alerting system